FluxML/fluxml.github.io/gsoc.md

 ### Your contributions
 - Write a new AD engine.
 This will lead to a new Julia package, or we can completely replace the content of the old Tracker.jl package.
 - Integrate the new engine in the Julia ML ecosystem: Flux, Lux, ChainRules, NNlib.
 - Write extensive documentation and extensively document the code.
-This must be a package were the commnity can easily get involved if there will arise a need for it.
+This must be a package were the community can easily get involved if there will arise a need for it.
 - Provide a youtube video on how to use the package.